Tape measure: History

-The first patented long tape measure in the United States was granted U.S. patent #29,096 issued 10 July 1860 to William H. Paine of Sheboygan, Wisconsin, and produced by George M. Eddy and Company of Brooklyn, New York.
-This tape had no increments on it.
-It accurately measured only a distance equal to the total length of the tape from beginning to end marker, a brass piece attached to the tape at a measured distance.
-The measured length was marked on the case or crank.
+The first patented long tape measure in the United States was granted on 10 July 1860 to William H. Paine, and produced by George M. Eddy and Company.
+This design lacked any measurement points on it.
+Instead, it functioned as a singular unit of measurement, with the entire length of the tape representing a fixed distance.
+A brass piece, attached at the end of the tape, served as a reference marker.
+The length corresponding to the tape's full extension was then indicated on the case or crank mechanism.